hanamd/Practicum/practicum 2/README.md

 # YouTube Thumbnail Virality Predictor

-A machine learning pipeline that predicts how viral a YouTube thumbnail is likely to be, using CLIP embeddings and XGBoost regression.
-Users upload a thumbnail and receive a predicted virality score, estimated views per day, and AI-generated improvement suggestions powered by Claude.
+A machine learning pipeline that predicts how viral a YouTube thumbnail will be, using CLIP embeddings and XGBoost regression.
+Users upload a thumbnail and receive a predicted virality score, estimated views per day with hard coded sugesstions.

 ---